harrycresswell/harry/content/writing/23-11-13-subscriptions/index.md

 - iCloud+ with 50 GB of storage (£0.99 / $1.21)
 - Readwise and Reader (£6.54 / $7.99)
 - Duolingo (£4.99 / $6.22)
+- MoreYoga (£23.25 / $29.46)

-**Total:** £21.52 / $26.44
+**Total:** £44.77 / $55.92

 There you have it.
 All my active subscriptions in one place.

-The overall total comes to £215.04 / $264.14 a month, which, to be honest, isn’t as bad as I was expecting.
+The overall total comes to £234.53 / $288.82 a month, which, to be honest, isn’t as bad as I was expecting.
 A large chunk of that is the cost for my accountant, which I like to think is money well spent.
-Another expensive one is Figma, as I currently pay for two design seats.
+Another expensive one is MoreYoga, but it’s much cheaper than a gym membership would cost.

-I haven’t included household expenses, like insurance, utilities and council tax, as I’m currently between places.
-I’ll try and remember to add these when I move in.
+I decided not to included household expenses, such as insurance, utilities and council tax as I wouldn’t necessarily consider them subscriptions.
+They’re also shared costs.

-With everything now in check, I’m hoping I’ll consider any potential new subscriptions with a little more thought.
+With everything now in check, I hope to give a little extra consideration any new potential subscriptions.